 Can different environmental conditions affect personal development for people with diagnosis of Schizophrenia - Qualitative Study - CLICK HERE

-Working To Recovery has offered personalised recovery breaks for individuals wishing to engage with their emotional, spiritual and mental health issues in a positive way,
+Working To Recovery had offered personalised recovery breaks for individuals wishing to engage with their emotional, spiritual and mental health issues in a positive way,

-We have considerable experience of assisting people to develop and pursue their recovery agendas and have found that taking time away from their normal routines of life can be a very powerful way of beginning and/or reactivating the recovery journey.
+We gained considerable experience of assisting people to develop and pursue their recovery agendas and had found that taking time away from their normal routines of life was a very powerful way of beginning and/or reactivating the recovery journey.

 GUEST's REFLECTIONS & STORIES

-To read some of our guest’s reflections and experiences of the Recovery House – CLICK HERE
+To read some of guest’s reflections and experiences whilst staying at the Recovery House (which is now closed) – CLICK HERE

 To address and support individual recovery needs with respect to: